Corporate Governance

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours

-Our purpose is to support the African energy transition as a responsible, well managed independent Oil & Gas company enabling the continued socio-economic development of African economies and bridging the gap to the renewable forms of energy.
-This purpose is embedded in everything that we do, including our name, which signifies our purpose: African Energy Transition.
-We are committed to the transformation of the energy sector to a lower carbon world.
+The Company’s purpose is to support the African energy transition as a responsible, well managed independent Oil & Gas company enabling the continued socio-economic development of African economies and bridging the gap to the renewable forms of energy.
+This purpose is embedded in everything that the Company do, including its name, which signifies its purpose: African Energy Transition.
+The Company is committed to the transformation of the energy sector to a lower carbon world.

-The Board is committed to its ESG responsibilities and these are embedded in our strategy.
+The Board is committed to its ESG responsibilities and these are embedded in its strategy.

 Afentra is committed to equal opportunities and intends to recruit, train, promote and retain skilled and motivated people regardless of gender, race, religion, age, disability, sexual orientation, marital status or ethnic or national origin.